Carnegie Hall for Families

 Chrome Music Lab

 Chrome Music Lab makes learning music easier and more accessible through hands-on experiments.
 Learn about rhythms, sounds waves, chords.
 So much fun, great for all ages. https://musiclab.chromeexperiments.com/Experiments

-Acrobuffo’s Air Play was presented here in February & we loved it!
-Watch promo videos, interviews, full performances and fan videos on the Acrobuffos website. https://www.acrobuffos.com/video
+Acrobuffo’s Air Play was presented here in February 2020 and we loved it!
+Watch promo videos, interviews, full performances, and fan videos on the Acrobuffos website.

-This website offers shows for all ages.
-Anything from Aladdin to Shakespeare plays, you will get it all for free.
+This website has compiled links to free theatre for all ages, from Aladdin to Shakespeare, all for free.
 Kids can take part in monologue contests or visit the lesson library to get all kinds of classes to do at home.
-Click here for more.
+Click here to browse the list of plays.